ika-rwth-aachen/docker-ros/README.md

 ## Integration

-1. Add a `docker` folder to your repository and clone *docker-ros* there as a submodule.
+1. Add a `docker` folder to your repository.
     ```bash
     # ros-repository/
     mkdir -p docker
-    git submodule add <../RELATIVE/PATH/..>/ops/docker-ros.git docker/docker-ros
     ```
 1. Copy the template [`docker-compose.template.yaml`](docker-compose.template.yaml) to your `docker` folder.
     ```bash